 Aircraft of the US 5th AAF, which was commanded by Lieutenant General George C. Kenney, also heading the Allied Air Forces in the South-West Pacific Area, undertook a bombing campaign in January and early in February against both the Admiralty islands group any nearby airfields that might provide air support for the Japanese on the islands, in the process destroying an estimated 80 Japanese aircraft on the ground in the Admiralty islands during a single attack early in February.

-On 22 February three North American B-25 Mitchell medium bombers of Kenney’s 5th AAF flew at low altitude over Los Negros, and the crews later reported that they had seen no signs of Japanese activity and believed that the islands had been evacuated as the airstrip was overgrown and there were no signs of men or vehicles.
+On 22 February three North American B-25 Mitchell twin-engined medium bombers of Kenney’s 5th AAF flew at low altitude over Los Negros, and the crews later reported that they had seen no signs of Japanese activity and believed that the islands had been evacuated as the airstrip was overgrown and there were no signs of men or vehicles.
 Kenney went to MacArthur and proposed that the apparently unoccupied islands be quickly taken by a small force.
 MacArthur chose to disregard intelligence, derived from radio intercepts, that there were between 4,000 and 5,000 Japanese still on the island.
 MacArthur therefore authorised a reconnaissance in force which could be developed into a full-scale assault if resistance proved light.
-Orders were therefore issued at 15.00 on 24 February for a reinforced squadron of the 1st Cavalry Division to carry out a reconnaissance in force in just five days time and, if this discovered that the Admiralty islands had indeed been evacuated, the islands would be occupied and a base developed.
+Orders were therefore issued at 15.00 on 24 February for a reinforced squadron of the 1st Cavalry Division to carry out a reconnaissance in force in just five days time and, if this discovered that the Admiralty islands group had indeed been evacuated, the islands would be occupied and a base developed.
 If the Japanese were still there in strength, the force could be withdrawn.
 MacArthur and Vice Admiral Thomas C. Kinkaid, commanding the Allied Naval Forces, South-West Pacific Area, would be present to make this decision, but otherwise delegated command to Rear Admiral William M. Fechteler, the commander of Amphibious Group 8 of Rear Admiral Daniel E. Barbey’s 7th Amphibious Force.

 The target date was set for 29 February despite the fact that MacArthur’s forces could now expect to receive no aircraft carrier support from the Pacific Ocean Areas of Nimitz, who was not expecting the assault on the Admiralty islands group for another month.